LSZTM/LSZTM/README.md

 - 👋 Hi, I’m @LSZTM
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Lua
-- 🌱 I’m currently learning Interfacing with mysql
+- 🌱 I’m currently learning python and some cloud computing
 - 💞️ I’m looking to collaborate on Any projects
 - 📫 Discord:Lugia#1347